sharontherese/latin-mass-funeral/content/Resources/nuptial-blessing.md

 The blessing is for both the bride and the groom, but primarily for the bride.
 It is only given during the wedding Mass, and only given once in a lifetime.

+The Nuptial Blessing can be read, or chanted.
+[1]

 # Text of the Nuptial Blessing

 Mercifully give ear, O Lord, to our prayers, and let thy grace accompany this thy institution, by which thou hast ordained the propagation of mankind, that this tie, which is made by thy authority, may be preserved by thy grace.
 Through Our Lord...